 SECTION 1: CLUB ACTIVITIES

-The Rexdale Soccer League Inc (hereafter referred to as the RSL) will provide its members with the opportunity to participate in the following soccer activities:
+The Rexdale Soccer Club hereafter referred to as the RSC will provide its members with the opportunity to participate in the following soccer activities:

 a) Recreational Leagues (House Leagues);

 b) District and Inter-district Leagues;

 c) Cup Competitions; and

 d) Invitational Tournaments, including tournaments organized by the Rexdale Soccer Club

 Alcohol or illegal substances are NOT permitted on or near the playing fields at any time.